Properties of relaxed trajectories of non-linear fractional impulsive control systems: Problem formulation

 To begin with, the impulsive control system of Hilfer fractional order given below can be viewed as an original system $(P_{o})$:

-where, $D_{0}^{\mu,\nu}$ denotes the Hilfer fractional derivative of order $0<\mu<1$, type $0\leq \nu \leq1$ and $\lambda=\mu+\nu-\mu \nu$. $A:D(A)\subseteq E\rightarrow E$ is the infinitesimal generator of a compact $C_{0}$-semigroup $Q(t)(t\geq 0)$ on a Banach space $E$.
+where $D_{0}^{\mu,\nu}$ denotes the Hilfer fractional derivative of order $0<\mu<1$, type $0\leq \nu \leq1$ and $\lambda=\mu+\nu-\mu \nu$. $A:D(A)\subseteq E\rightarrow E$ is the infinitesimal generator of a compact $C_{0}$-semigroup $Q(t)(t\geq 0)$ on a Banach space $E$.
 If the impulse effect occurs at $t=t_{k}$, for $(k=1,2,\ldots,n)$, then $\phi_{k}:[0,T]\times E \rightarrow E$ is the mapping of the solution before the impulse effect, $x(t_{k}^{-})$, to after the impulse effect, $x(t_{k}^{+})$.
 It determines the size of the jump at time $t_{k}$.
 In other words, the impulsive moments meet the relation $\Delta I_{t_{k}}^{1-\lambda}x(t_{k})=I_{t_{k}^{+}}^{1-\lambda}x(t_{k}^{+})-I_{t_{k}^{-}}^{1-\lambda}x(t_{k}^{-})$, where $I_{t_{k}^{+}}^{1-\lambda}x(t_{k}^{+})$ and $I_{t_{k}^{-}}^{1-\lambda}x(t_{k}^{-})$ denotes the right and the left limit of $I_{t_{k}}^{1-\lambda}x(t)$ at $t=t_{k}$ with $0=t_{0}<t_{1}\ldots<t_{n}<t_{n+1}=T$.
 In the given impulsive system, $g$ is a continuous nonlinear operator from $E$ to $E$.
-The state $x(\cdot)$ takes values in the Banach space $E$, and the control function $u$ is taken from a suitable admissible control set $U_{o}$, where $U_{o}=\{u:[0,T]\rightarrow \Lambda : u \,\, \mbox{is strongly measurable}\} $.
-Here, $\Lambda$ is a Polish space.
+The state $x(\cdot)$ takes values in the Banach space $E$, and the control function $u$ is taken from a suitable admissible control set $U_{o}$, where Here, $\Lambda$ is a Polish space.

-As the ultimate aim of this work is to show that the admissible control space is dense in the relaxed space, it is necessary that the admissible space is taken from a separable space.
-Hence, Polish space (separable complete metric space) is taken into consideration.
-Also, Polish space is always preferred when the measure-valued functions, especially probability measure, is included.
+As the ultimate aim of this work is to show that the admissible control space is dense in the relaxed space, the admissible space must be taken from a separable space.
+Hence, Polish space (separable complete metric space) is considered.
+Also, Polish space is always preferred when the measure-valued functions, especially probability measures, are included.
 For more details on Polish space, the reader may refer to \cite{Polish}.

-To start with, the existence of state-control pair of the system $P_{o}$ is proved.
+At first, the existence of the state-control pair of the system $P_{o}$ is proved.
 Let the cost functional of the original system \eqref{eqn:Relax-Hilfer fractional differential equation} over the family of admissible state-control pair $(x,u)$ is given by

 Further, $u_{o}\in U_{o}$ which set forth a minimum to the cost functional, such that

 is identified.